-The mission of Wowprime Group is "Create and Provide Diversified Catering Services and Products, Deliver Warmth at All Times, and Enrich the Beautiful Life ."
+The mission of Wowprime Corporations is to "Create and Provide Diversified Catering Services and Products, Deliver Warmth at All Times, and Enrich the Beautiful Life."
 It focuses on hot pot, BBQ, and Korean cuisine items and actively develops new brands and new stores.
-At the beginning of 2023, it launched the fourth teppanyaki brand, "Joxiang Teppanyaki," and it expects to launch two to three new brands.
+At the beginning of 2024, it launched the fourth teppanyaki brand, "Chao Chou Bang," and it expects to launch two to three new brands.

 - We regularly examine the business models and marketing positions of our brands.
-In 2023, we will perform brand optimization and upgrade for "Tokyia" and "THE WANG." - The Group has passed the "ISO17025 Laboratory Management System certification" and "ISO22000 Food Safety Management System certification" and became the only F&B company in Taiwan that concurrently obtained both certifications.
-Such certifications symbolize the rigorous food safety protection shield built by Wowprime Group; in the future, we will continue to improve and provide worry-free and satisfying dining experiences to customers. - Apart from the existing functions of the "Wowprime Food Craze" APP, we extend customer experience from restaurants to households and offices via "Wowprime Food Craze Shopping Website," the integrated self-owned e-commerce platform, allowing customers to experience our products and services of thoughtfulness at our stores and at home.
+In 2024, we will perform brand optimization and upgrade for "Tokyia" and "Veggtable." - The Group has passed the "ISO17025 Laboratory Management System certification" and "ISO22000 Food Safety Management System certification" and became the first F&B company in Taiwan to concurrently obtain both certifications.
+Such certifications prove the rigorous food safety screening measures of Wowprime Corporation.
+In the future, we will continue to improve to provide worry-free and satisfying dining experiences to customers. - Apart from the existing functions of the "Wowprime Food Craze" APP, we extend customer experience from restaurants to households and offices via "Wowprime Food Craze Shopping Website," the integrated self-owned e-commerce platform, allowing customers to experience our products and services of thoughtfulness at our stores and at home.